 SQNLDR NICOLSON: Correct.
-So if we look at Annexure A - probably the first page refers to the pseudonym D10, in terms of in italics - a version of accents that was analised in the analised and cant that to Mr. Marrian

-10 of events that you replicated in the email and sent that to Mr Morrison.
+So if we look at Annexure A - probably the first page refers to the pseudonym D10, in terms of in italics - a version of events that you replicated in the email and sent that to Mr Morrison.
 Correct?

-15 SQNLDR NICOLSON: Did you source that information from the police database, QPRIME?
+SQNLDR NICOLSON: Did you source that information from the police database, QPRIME?

-- 20 SQNLDR NICOLSON: Are you aware of who took the original notes that police sorry, Plain Clothes Senior Constable Lozach had with D10?
+- SQNLDR NICOLSON: Are you aware of who took the original notes that police sorry, Plain Clothes Senior Constable Lozach had with D10?
 He would have done the notes handwritten into his police diary; is that how you understand it? - 25 ACT SEN SGT SCELLS: I believe so, yes.